- Search The Registry

 - My Account

 On this date in 1951, the Amos 'n' Andy television show came on the air.

-More often than not, Kingfish would get them both into trouble, but win Andy's cooperation with an appeal to fraternal spirit — "Holy mackerel, Andy! remember, we is brothers in that great fraternity, the Mystic Knights of the Sea."
-Amos was actually a rather minor character, the philosophical cabdriver who narrated most of the episodes.
+More often than not, Kingfish would get them both into trouble, but win Andy's cooperation with an appeal to fraternal spirit — "Holy mackerel, Andy! remember, we are brothers in that great fraternity, the Mystic Knights of the Sea."
+Amos was actually a rather minor character, the philosophical cab driver who narrated most of the episodes.
 Madame Queen was Andy's girlfriend and Lightnin' was the slow-moving janitor at the lodge.
 Civil rights groups had long protested the series as promoting racial stereotypes.
-Still Amos 'n' Andy drew sizable audiences during its two-year CBS run, and was widely rerun on local stations for the next decade.
+Still, Amos 'n' Andy drew sizable audiences during its two-year CBS run and was widely rerun on local stations for the next decade.

 All Media Guide

 1168 Oak Valley Drive